 1. Health and Fitness

 One of the most competitive yet profitable blogging niches it is.
-I haven’t met a single person who doesn’t look for some health information or solution once in a month.
+I haven’t met a single person who doesn’t search some health information or solution at least once in a month.

 This niche has a large audience and you can make massive money with affiliate marketing.
-I have my own Health Blog that makes over $3000 every month.
+I have my own Health Blog that makes over $3000 every month (with hardly $150 investment every month in advertising and marketing).

 2. Beauty and Fashion